smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 !!!

 ## Setting a Menu Style
-Core v6.0+ supports menu tiles depending on OEM.
-To check if the head unit supports menu tiles check `displayCapabilities` `menuLayoutsAvailable` property.
+Core v6.0+ supports displaying menu items as tiles or as a list depending on OEM.
+To see if the display supports menu tiles check @![iOS] `self.sdlManager.systemCapabilityManager.defaultMainWindowCapability`s `menuLayoutsAvailable` !@@![android,javaEE,javaSE] `//ToDo - add info` property.
 To set a menu layout please set the `screenManager`s `menuConfiguration` property.
-Default layout is `list`.
+The default layout is `list` if none is set.

 !!!
 Note
-If this property is set after a menu already exists, sub-menu layouts will not be updated.
+If `menuConfiguration` is set after a menu already exists, sub-menu layouts will not be updated.
 A new menu will have to be set to see the new sub-menu layout.
 !!!

 @![iOS]